jyotipmahes/Deep-Learning-Specialization--Coursera/README.md

 # Deep-Learning-Specialization--Coursera
-This repo consists of all assignemnst submitted for **Deep Learning Specilization on Coursera**.
+This repo consists of all assignments submitted for **Deep Learning Specilization on Coursera**.